akashpshaw524/akashpshaw524/README.md

 ## Projects

-## What I'm building now
+## 🛠️ Current Focus

-I'm transitioning into Data Analytics — combining a decade of business intuition with hands-on technical skills in SQL, Python, and data visualisation.
+Deploying hands-on expertise in SQL, Python, and advanced Visualization to solve complex business problems.
+I leverage a decade of industry insight to build analytical models that are as strategically sound as they are technically precise.

 ### ✅ Completed Projects